Updated: Feb 5

 In Oct.
 2016, a malware called Mirai searched vulnerable IoT devices and then used known default usernames and passwords to log in to your systems and propagate the infection.
 CNN, Twitter, and Netflix were some of the big names infected by this malware.

 In Our Vehicles

-In July 2015, a team of researchers was able to take total control of a Jeep SUV using the vehicle’s CAN bus, by exploiting a firmware update vulnerability, they hijacked the vehicle over the Sprint cellular network and discovered they could make it speed up, slow down and even veer off the road.
+In July 2015, a team of researchers was able to take total control of a Jeep SUV using the vehicle’s CAN bus.
+By exploiting a firmware update vulnerability, they hijacked the vehicle over the Sprint cellular network.
+They discovered they could make it speed up, slow down, and even veer off the road.

 Source: IBM Security

 In Sept.
 2017, University of Edinburgh researchers and researchers from Germany and Italy proved that personal information could be stolen from popular Fitbit devices.

 In Medical Devices